Dead End (1937 film): Plot

-Martin is subsequently rejected by his mother, who denounces him as a murderer, and repulsed by his ex-girlfriend, Francey, who says she is tired and "sick".
+Martin is rejected by his mother, who denounces him as a murderer, and repulsed by his ex-girlfriend, Francey, who says she is tired and "sick".
 He realizes she is now a prostitute and dismisses her with a few twenties pulled from a wad of cash.
 Despondent over the failed visit, he decides to kidnap the rich child for ransom to make the trip back worthwhile.
 Dave sees Martin and his accomplices planning the kidnapping, and again warns him to leave.
 Martin knifes him, and Hunk pushes him into the river.
 Managing to pull himself out of the river, Dave pursues the hoodlums, knocking out Hunk and chasing Martin on the rooftops before cornering him on a fire escape.
 Amid a hail of bullets, he manages to mortally wound Martin, who falls onto the street below.
 While on the ground, Martin engages oncoming police officers in a firefight, shooting a couple before they open fire and kill him.

-As the police and a crowd of people gather around Martin's body, the doorman recognizes Spit as being a member of the gang that attacked the rich kid's father, and identifies him to Officer Mulligan.
+As the police and a crowd of people gather around Martin's body, the doorman recognizes Spit as a member of the gang that attacked the rich kid's father, and identifies him to Officer Mulligan.
 Spit exonerates himself by informing the police that the man was cut by Tommy, who has returned to say goodbye to Drina before running away.

 Meanwhile, Kay approaches Dave, asking him to go away with her, using the reward money that he is owed for killing Martin.
 Dave refuses, and Kay returns to the man whom she does not love, but who can provide her with financial security.

 Tommy hears of Spit's betrayal, and tries to give him the mark of the "squealer", which is a knife wound across the cheek.
 Before he can do so, Dave intervenes, and Drina and he convince Tommy to surrender to the police.
 Dave then offers to use his reward money to pay for Tommy's defense.
 As Drina, Dave, and Tommy leave with Mulligan, the rest of the Dead End Kids meander off into the night, singing "If I had the wings of an angel, over these prison walls I would fly".